 This helps to prevent a much bigger repair, but it can also be noisy if you continue to use the washer once it fails.
 Inspect your washer’s motor coupling and replace as needed.

-One of the uglier sounds a washer can make comes from a damaged clutch assembly.
+One of the uglier sounds a washer can make is the scraping sound from a damaged clutch assembly.
 The clutch engages the washer’s transmission with the inner tub during its spin cycle and helps the tub spin at the proper speed.